ninambash/project-two/READme.md

 2. In your terminal run command: npm install (this will install all needed packages)<br>
 3. You will need to install a few file for functionality.
 In your terminal: touch .gitignore .env<br>
 4. Add node_modules and .env to your .gitignore file<br>
-5.You will need an API key for Lexigram<br>
+5.You will need an API key for <br>
 6.Create the database and migrate the models into it by running the following commands:<br> sequelize db:migrate<br>
 7.Run the nodemon and navigate to localHost:3000 in your browser and you are all set!
 Enjoy!<br>